DIY Credit Repair: 11 Steps to Help Fix Your Credit

 Many consolidation loans feature extended periods of no or low interest to help keep costs down.[16]

-Paying the loan may reflect positively on your credit score by improving your payment history, a major factor of credit score calculation.
-At the end of the loan’s life, you’ll receive the money back that you have paid (minus any interest, fees or associated costs).
+Some loans, such as Self’s Credit Builder Accounts, are installment loans designed to help lift your credit.
+Making your payments on-time each month will have a positive impact on your credit score by building your payment history, a major factor in credit score calculations.* At the end of the loan’s life, you’ll receive your money back (minus any interest or fees).

 Don't fall for credit repair scams